contributors-company/fform/README.md

 ## Overview

-FForm is a high-level Flutter package designed to make form creation and management a breeze, with simplified field validation.
-It offers two main components: `FFormField` and `FFormBuilder`, that together bring ease and flexibility to your form handling in Flutter apps.
+FForm is a high-level Dart package designed to make form creation and management a breeze, with simplified field validation.

 - `FFormField<T, E>`: A base class for all form fields supporting values, on-the-fly validation, and change handling.
-- `FFormBuilder<F extends FForm>`: A widget that constructs and manages the form state, utilizing streams to refresh the UI dynamically as data changes.
 - `FForm`: A base class for creating custom form classes, allowing you to add specific methods and properties to your forms.
 - `FFormException`: A base class for creating custom exceptions for form fields, enabling you to define custom validation rules and error messages.
-- `FFormProvider`: A widget that allows you to access the form in the widget tree without passing it as a parameter.

 ## Why It Rocks 🎸